 - HEPA units will run while rooms are occupied (all day) and are designed to do so.
 Capacity depends on fan speed and model ranging from 200-450 CADR.

 - The HEPA air purifiers that the Board has are meant to service approximately 1,000 square feet per unit.
 Classrooms are usually approximately 750 square feet.
 Therefore, adding additional HEPA air purifiers to a single classroom is not required.

 - The filters for the units last approximately 12 months, based on unit filter indicators and run hours.
-Although this means that the Board units should not require a change until this summer, staff continues to monitor the effectiveness of the filters and change as required.
+Staff continues to monitor the effectiveness of the filters and change as required.

 Can I purchase a HEPA for my child/ren’s class?